 “We work with external Search Quality Raters to measure the quality of search results on an ongoing basis.
 Raters assess how well content fulfills a search request, and evaluate the quality of results based on the experience, expertise, authoritativeness, and trustworthiness (E-E-A-T) of the content.”

 Quality Rate Guidelines – page 6

 Quality Ratings inform search algorithms.

-In her post via Moz on E-A-T, Marie Haynes writes: “quality raters do not have the power to put a penalty on your website.
+In her post via Moz on E-A-T, Dr. Marie Haynes writes: “quality raters do not have the power to put a penalty on your website.
 They actually have no direct bearing on rankings.
 But instead, what happens is they feed information back to Google’s engineers, and Google’s engineers can take that information and determine whether their algorithms are doing what they want them to do.”

 At a macro level, Google wants Raters to take the following steps:

 - Assess the true purpose of the page.

 - Assess the potential of the page to be harmful, untrustworthy, or spammy.